prashanth-volvocars/gitlab-docs/README.md

    git clone https://gitlab.com/gitlab-org/gitlab-docs.git
    ```

 1. Clone the repositories you wish to contribute documentation changes to.
-For:
+Clone these projects
+   **in the same directory** as the `gitlab-docs` project.
+For example, `~/dev`:

    - **GitLab contributors** that don't have Developer access to the projects,
      fork the ones you want and then clone them by using your forked version: